mit-ll-ai-technology/maite/CONTRIBUTING.md

 - Run commandline commands within said environment.
 - Save specified artifacts.

+It's recommended to use a globally installed `uvx tox` as described in Contributor Basics in place of the `tox` package installed with the development environment to take advantage of the fast environment creation provided by `tox-uv`.

-The `tox` package is already installed in the poetry-managed development environment, however if you use `conda` to manage Python environments already, you can have `tox` use `conda` as its environment manager by installing `tox-conda`:
+The `tox` package is already installed in the uv-managed development environment, however if you use `conda` to manage Python environments already, you can have `tox` use `conda` as its environment manager by installing `tox-conda`:

 ```console
 $ pip install tox-conda